wangxiaoyunanne/docs/source/hive_graphSage.html.md

 ![Sage_Pokec_TianXp]( attachments/sage/pokec_TitanXp.png "Memory statics")

-It's clearly that the unified cache is almost fully utilized, at 4 TBps out of the 5 TBps theoretical upper bound, and being the bottleneck.
+It's clear that the unified cache is almost fully utilized, at 4 TBps out of the 5 TBps theoretical upper bound, and is the bottleneck.
-This is because the W arrays and the intermedia arrays are highly reusable.
+This is because the W arrays and the intermediate arrays are highly reusable.

-Running the same experiment on V100 shows a different picture on the memory
+Running the same experiment on the V100 shows a different picture within the memory
 system:

 | Type        | Transactions | Bandwidth     | Utilization |